FoodieFinders/FoodieFinders.github.io/index.md

 ## Review Page
 <img src="docs/reviewpage.png">

-Our 'Leave a Review' feature offers an easy way for users to share their experiences.
+Our Leave Review Page feature offers an easy way for users to share their experiences.
 Upon clicking the 'Leave a Review' button from either the landing or profile page, users are taken to a dedicated review interface.
 Here, you can choose the establishment you visited and the meal you ate.
 We've made a straightforward way to rate the users experience with our star-based system.
 To give a more detailed account, there's space for the user to articulate their thoughts and comments about the meal.